 However, there are some exceptions, most notably with regards to mining and mineral extraction.

-Furthermore, the BCISOP Act is limited to commercial construction contracts and, in most cases, claims against customers dealing in domestic building work are excluded from the operation of this act and therefore unable to be adjudicated upon.
+Furthermore, the BCISOP Act is limited to commercial construction contracts and claims against customers dealing in domestic building work are excluded from the operation of this act and therefore unable to be adjudicated upon.

-ABC DRS recommends seeking professional advice if you suspect the respondent you are working for may be an owner-builder or if the construction contract relates to domestic building work.
+ABC DRS recommends seeking professional advice if you suspect the respondent you are working for may be an owner occupier and the construction contract relates to residential building work.

 The claimant may claim a progress payment on and from each ‘reference date’ under a construction contract.

 The amount claimed is usually calculated by the method stated in the contract, or, if no method of calculation exists, it is done on the basis of the value of the work carried out.